nabhajit-ray/oneview-ansible-collection/README.md

 # Ansible Collection for HPE OneView    qqqq

-This collection provides a series of Ansible modules and plugins for interacting with the HPE OneView Modules.qqq
+This collection provides a series of Ansible modules and plugins for interacting with the HPE OneView Modules.qqqeee

 ## Build Status